ossf/wg-dei/README.md

 2. [Yesenia Yser](https://github.com/Cyber-JiuJiteria) (Microsoft)
 3. [Jay White](https://github.com/camaleon2016) (Microsoft)

+### Roadmap

+To get an idea of our annual goals, our [roadmap](./Roadmap.md) covers quarterly focus areas and ongoing activities.

 ### Get Involved

 Anyone is welcome to join our open discussions related to the group's mission and charter.